pjferg/R_perf_mgmt/Preparation/Preparation.md

-Most of the code you will write in R follows this same basic structure: you are using a function - `read_csv()` - to transform an input (our raw data from the csv file) - into an R object - the ‘tibble’ (i.e., the tidy-version of a data frame), `AFL_data_set`.
+Most of the code you will write in R follows this same basic structure: you are using a function - `read_csv()` - to transform an input (our raw data from the csv file) - into an R object - the 'tibble' (i.e., the tidy-version of a data frame), `AFL_data_set`.

 If all goes as planned, you should see `AFL_data_set` show up in the